 Treatment and prognosis

 Annular calcification per se does not require any treatment.
-Instead patients are managed according to presence of heart block, mitral regurgitation (usually minimal) and other cardiovascular signs and symptoms.
+Instead, patients are managed according to the presence of heart block, mitral regurgitation (usually minimal) and other cardiovascular signs and symptoms.

 - 1. Boon A, Lodder J, Cheriex E et-al. Mitral annulus calcification is not an independent risk factor for stroke: a cohort study of 657 patients.
 J. Neurol.
 1997;244 (9): 535-41.
 J. Neurol. (link) - Pubmed citation

 - 2. Atar S, Jeon DS, Luo H et-al. Mitral annular calcification: a marker of severe coronary artery disease in patients under 65 years old.
 Heart.
 2003;89 (2): 161-4.
 Heart (link) - Free text at pubmed - Pubmed citation